phax/ph-diver/README.md

 # ph-diver

-ph-diver - Philip Helger Digitally Versioned Resources
+ph-diver - PH Digitally Versioned Resources - in collaboration with [ecosio](https://ecosio.com)

 The modules contained in this repository provide access to versioned resources that reside on several external resource types like HTTP servers, local disks or in-memory data structures.